India says carried out air strike on 'terror camps' inside Pakistan

 ISLAMABAD/NEW DELHI (Reuters) - Indian jets crossed into Pakistani territory on Tuesday, conducting what one minister said was an air strike on “terror camps”, dramatically escalating tensions between the nuclear-armed neighbours who have fought three wars against each other.

 The confrontation follows a growing rift between the arch-foes since a Feb.
-14 suicide bombing in theindia ka disputed Kashmir region, claimed by a Pakistani-based militant group, killed at least 40 Indian paramilitary police.
+14 suicide bombing in the disputed Kashmir region, claimed by a Pakistani-based militant group, killed at least 40 Indian paramilitary police.
 New Delhi blamed Islamabad, which denies having a role in the attack.

 Pakistan downplayed Tuesday’s incident, saying there were no casualties and that Indian jets “released a payload” hastily in a forest area after crossing Kashmir’s Line of Control (LoC), which acts as a de facto border between the two countries.